RaulPPelaez/Naga_KeypadMapper/README.md

 Works for sure with :
 - Razer Naga 2014 (Debian)

-This tool doesn't modify file except `$HOME/.naga/`, `/etc/udev/rules.d/80-naga.rules` and `/usr/local/bin/(naga && nagaXinputStart.sh)`, so deleting the files deletes the tool.
+This tool doesn't modify any files except `$HOME/.naga/`, `/etc/udev/rules.d/80-naga.rules` and `/usr/local/bin/(naga && nagaXinputStart.sh)`, so deleting the files deletes the tool.

 Make sure to add the users to the group razer with the command `sudo gpasswd -a "$(whoami)" razer` if you create a new user.